Kitso1999/KtsSignalingT/README.md

 # KtsSignalingT
-A library for defining types which signal when they're constructed, copied, moved or destroyed
+A library for defining types which signal when some high level manipulations are performed on them